Offering a custom partner connector

 Each user must have a separate access token string.

-- Generate a JSON with the client database name, e.g.,
+- Generate a JSON file with the customer’s database name, e.g.,

 padding scheme PKCS1 v1.5. - Sign the encrypted string with your private key.
 Signature parameters: